-The existing role and sovereignty of ITU Member States is recognized with respect to allocation and management of their [] country code numbering resources as recognized in Recommendation ITU-T E.164.
+The existing role and sovereignty of ITU Member States is recognized with respect to allocation and management of their [telephony] country code numbering resources as recognized in Recommendation ITU-T E.164.

 2.3.4.3 Security of the Domain Name System

 The DNS resolution mechanism has critical security flaws that malicious entities have taken advantage of in order to launch attacks such as ‘man-in-the-middle’ attacks (a malicious third party can intercept a query, send a fake response and redirect the user to their own site) and ‘cache poisoning’ (the introduction of fake DNS data into the cache stored in DNS name servers).
 These types of attacks are the source of the majority of identity theft incidents and pose a great threat to the users’ “trust” of the Internet.
-To counter these threats, a set of Security Extensions to the DNS, known as DNSSEC, have been developed []to provide origin authentication [] of DNS data to DNS clients – a mechanism that provides an added layer of assurance that a responding entity (name server) really is who it purports to be.
+To counter these threats, a set of Security Extensions to the DNS, known as DNSSEC, have been developed [in the IETF]to provide origin authentication [and validation of integrity] of DNS data to DNS clients – a mechanism that provides an added layer of assurance that a responding entity (name server) really is who it purports to be.

 The resolution process ensures the “origin authentication of DNS data” by establishing an unbroken “chain of trust” between zones – right from the root, through the TLDs, to the domain server – that is resolved.
 The key characteristic of this chain of trust is that each parent zone vouches for its child.
 If any part of the authentication chain breaks due to a response from an unrecognized entity, then the resolution of that address is not achieved.